Lubenem/Dating_Quest_v4/CodingLog/CodingLog_28.09.25.md

 # Prompts

 ## `30.09.25.Tue`

+[] Progress Bar Improvement (State Management)
+* Set `approachesDayGoal` variable to 10 by default
+* Progress Bar | The bar still sucks, let's search the web and find some cool horizontal progress bar, should look and feel like it's from a game.
+The bar should be wide and thick, it should take majority of a top bar parent block.
+We can only leave one small text a the top: 'Approaches: 0/10'

 [t] Calendar Improvement
 * Calendar | Remove top text "Progress Calendar" its a redundant UI component that takes too much vertical space.
 Leave only text for current month and year, but it should be on the same vertical level as the "Prev/Next" buttons.
 Shift the calendar up.
 To use the space optimally.